-Diplomacy in the West from Richelieu to Kissinger: the great diplomats of history and what their achievements tell us about the most important issues of our time.
+Diplomacy in the West from Richelieu to Kissinger: the great diplomats of history and what their achievements tell us about the most important issues of our time

+History does not run in straight lines.
+It is made by men and women and by accident.
+The path of events and ideas does not stretch smoothly from Thucydides, through Machiavelli and thence to perpetual peace.
 Instead of inevitable progress, what we get is more often false starts, blind allies, random events, good intentions that go wrong.
 This is therefore not a continuous diplomatic history.
 Richelieu and Mazarin inhabited a world we can hardly imagine today; but it is from their time that we can begin to see the outline of today's Europe.
 Talleyrand and the Congress of Vienna in 1815 take us closer to the present day.
 Talleyrand was a man of the ancien regime; but he was the first European statesman to see America.
 It is at this Congress that, for the first time, a humanitarian question - the slave trade - was discussed.
 Humanitarian issues have formed part of the diplomatic agenda ever since.

-The high point of Cold War drama is the Cuban Missile Crisis; with its contrast between the open debate that Kennedy used to help him make decisions and the closed system in Moscow.
+Robert Cooper's incisive and elegantly written book includes a brilliant analysis of the people who built the western side of the Cold War.
+The high point of the drama was the Cuban Missile Crisis, with its contrast between the open debate that John F. Kennedy used to help him make decisions and the closed system in Moscow.
 Henry Kissinger is a pivotal figure in the post-war world, as well as one of the great writers on diplomacy.
-His story is in some ways typical: he failed in his most important aims.
-Notably, Germany is the great diplomatic success of the last half-century.
+His story is in some ways typical: he failed in his most important aims, and succeeded in ways he never expected.
+A notable and neglected success story is that of German diplomacy in the last half-century.

-Robert Cooper's masterly The Ambassadors pieces together history and considers the fragments it leaves behind.
+Robert Cooper's masterly THE AMBASSADORS pieces together history and considers the fragments it leaves behind.
 It is these fragments that prove so illuminating.